grand central market

 The accessibility filter enables people to easily view the accessible route through the space for people with mobility issues.

-This project was an interesting experience in feature prioritization, primarily because of our key pivot; to not design a system for finding specific vendors as is custom in wayfinding for shared spaces.
+This project was an interesting experience in feature prioritization, primarily because of our key pivot; to not design a system for finding specific vendors as is common in wayfinding for shared spaces.

-There is value in a discovery process and a space that enables people to experience a childlike wonder and curiosity.
+There is value in a spatial discovery process and a space that enables people to be curious.
 Grand Central Market is a rare space that achieves this, and this could be a contributing factor as to why there is currently only one map in the physical space.

-Our final design thus strove to include only the key features that would allow people to spend more time in this discovery process, not provide them with so much depth of information that the space became just another where people were lost to their devices.
+Our final design thus strove to include only the key features that would allow people to spend more time in this discovery process, not provide them with an excess of information that would lose them to their devices.